f-ui

 component[Component, props?]Connected control + static props

-kindFieldKindNameResolves component + base validators (text, email, url, phone, password, currency, date, dateRange, time, select, multiSelect, checkbox, switch, radio); mutually exclusive with component (compile-time)
+kindFieldKindNameResolves component + base validators (text, email, url, phone, password, number, currency, date, dateRange, time, select, multiSelect, checkbox, switch, radio, checkboxGroup, file, color); mutually exclusive with component (compile-time)

 componentPropstyped per kindProps for the kind's component, typed from its connect; only valid together with kind